Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * The specified application was not found in the wallet.
             * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` getAddressByIndex ``` \
-  Get the address at an index for a specified account and application in this KeyVault within the local wallet.
+  Get the address at an index for a specified account and application in this Wallet within the active CredentialSet.
     * *Parameters*
         * ``` index ``` \
           The index of the address to retrieve